ferriforty/PPS-24-Scalata/docs/02_requirments/index.md

 ## 1  Vision

-Deliver an infinitely replayable *text-based roguelike* where every floor of an endless tower is procedurally generated and challenge escalates through tougher enemies, scarcer loot and occasional boss encounters.
+Deliver an infinitely replayable *text-based roguelike* where every floor of an endless tower is procedurally generated and challenge escalates through tougher enemies and better loot.
 Success is measured by:
 -  the player reaching higher floors without game-breaking layouts,
 -  deterministic seeds that reproduce runs for debugging,